 - Pipe a little frosting where the mouth will be to create a “ledge” for the teeth.
 I shaped the ledge to be a frown and then stuck the teeth on top.

-- Using the big grass tip 234, squeeze purple buttercream onto the cakes to create the fur look.
-Pipe the fur, all over the cake as shown in the recipe video.
+- Using the big grass tip 234, squeeze purple buttercream onto the cake to create the fur look.
+Pipe the fur all over the cake as shown in the recipe video.
 Just leave a gap on top for the purple candy floss hair.

 - Refrigerate the cake until needed.
 Top the cake with candy floss just before serving.